Palm Coast , Florida Therapists

 Why Make Mental Health Services a Priority in Palm Coast, Florida?

-- Mental health conditions tend to be chronic, requiring consistent care for many years in order for the client to maintain activities of daily living.
+- Mental health conditions tend to be chronic, requiring consistent care for many years for the client to maintain activities of daily living.

 - Just as with cancer or other physical health disorders, mental health problems affect the entire family, not just the client.
 Substance abuse, domestic violence, and child abuse are all linked to undiagnosed and/or untreated mental health disorders.
 Homelessness, crime, and physical injuries are all associated with mental health as well.